Mushishy/artemis-frontend/docs/admin-guide.md

 ## Manage Observer Users

 Once the pool is deployed, an observer account for the manager can be created, and all main users inside a pool can be shared with it.
-This means an administrator can access all main users' pools.
+This means an administrator can access all main users' ranges.
+Users page enables the option to create, destroy and download user VPN configs as well.

 ![](./img/18_observer.png)